-- Innovative weed control strategies using older and new chemistries to address palmer amaranth, horseweed (marestail), ragweed, waterhemp and glyphosate resistant kochia, pre/burn-down and/or post emerge.
-Including, any future newly registered desiccant active ingredients.
+- Innovative weed control strategies using older and new chemistries to address palmer amaranth, horseweed (marestail), ragweed, waterhemp, barnyard grass and glyphosate resistant kochia, pre/burn-down and/or post emerge.

 - Interest in innovative weed control techniques related to existing labels and to test experimental or new-to-market herbicides and use of weed seed free cover crops for potential sunflower application.
 More research may need a fall applied timing data & demonstration focus, vs. current spring season only weed control, to reduce spring emerging populations.
 Fall herbicide timings, both residual products and burn-down chemistry, might enhance control compared to standard spring/summer only, strategies.

 - Group 15 efficacy demonstrations including improving pigweed species control and how mode of actions used in sunflower can benefit rotation crops such as wheat and corn.